tamasmagyarhunor-makers/gilded-rose/README.md

 You don't need to clone the repo if you don't want to.
 Feel free to copy the ruby code into a new folder and write your tests from scratch.

 HINT: Test first FTW!

-NOTES:
-Regular items rules to start with.

-Sulfuras special rule is that nothing changes, selected by 'name starts with'

-Aged Brie special rule is that quality always goes up 1 step, regardless of sell by date. selected by 'name starts with'

-Backstage passes special rules are: if sell in > 10 +1 quality, if sellin is 6-10 inc +2 quality, and if sellin is 1-5 inc +3 quality, if sellin is <1 then quality = 0 selected by 'name starts with'

-Adding a new special case where name begins with Conjured, rule is 2x quality shift vs normal item

-@items seems to be an array of Item class instances, can test as such

-## what are universals?
-Quality has to be between 0 and 50 inc, make use of that
-## function for each special case and normal case
-## Conjured can make use of normal class but do it as a 2x (could pass in the multiplier as an argument vs default)